Pregnancy and Birth from the Baby’s perspective

 Research and clinical experience shows us the huge impact of stress during prenatal period, birth and early childhood on physical, psychological, social and spiritual well-being throughout life.
 Investment in prevention, early detection and intervention for mental health problems is very cost-effective during this period for the individual as well for the society.

-NB: A video and some still images have been excluded from this recording for copyright reasons.
+NB: Images and a video have been excluded from this recording for copyright reasons

 5) ‘When does Prenatal Experience Begin?’